bluesky/scanspec/docs/explanations/what-are-dimensions.rst

 that will let you actually exectute the scan.
 A list of Dimensions is interpreted as nested from slowest moving to fastest moving, so each faster Dimension will iterate once per position of the slower Dimension.
-When fly-scanning the axis will traverse lower-middle-upper on the fastest Dimension for each point in the scan.
+When fly-scanning the axis will traverse lower-midpoints-upper on the fastest Dimension for each point in the scan.

 An Example